 English language skills

-If you are a student for whom English is not your first language, and if you do not have a pass (at C grade or above) in GCSE English or any equivalent exam, then any offer of an academic place may well be based on the additional requirement that you pass an English Proficiency exam.
+If you are a student for whom English is not your first language, and if you do not have a pass (at C grade or above) in GCSE English or any equivalent exam, then any offer of an academic place may include and additional requirement that you pass an English Proficiency exam.
 As a guide, we would usually require a pass in a test such as the British Council's IELTS test with an average score of 7.5 and a minimum score of 7.0 or 7.5 in individual elements.
+You should meet all the requirements set at a single sitting of the exam, and your IELTS qualification must be valid at the time you intend to start your course - usually within two years of taking the test.

 More information is available on the University website.